The declaration of non-imputability of the minor of 14 years.

 The PM should, Manera continues, pursuant to art.
 50 of the Code of Criminal Procedure request the filing, since criminal proceedings can never be exercised.

 Filing could be requested on the basis of art.
-408 cpp, due to the groundlessness of the notitia criminis, given the impossibility of supporting the accusation or pursuant to art.
+408 cpp, due to the groundlessness of the crime news, given the impossibility of supporting the accusation or pursuant to art.
 411 cpp for reasons of inadmissibility.

 For Manera, the definition pursuant to art.
 26 of Presidential Decree 448/88 is applicable only in cases where there has been an erroneous trial on the age of the suspect, due to the principle of non-retroactivity of the criminal action.

 Marcone also comes to the same considerations, stating that even if the PM made an error requested pursuant to art.
 26 it is up to the Judge for the Preliminary Investigations to redevelop the request, in a more suitable and protective legal qualification, by issuing a decree of filing.